glouppe/info8002-large-scale-data-systems/project/README.md

 This project is a requirement to pass the course, and **must** be completed and submitted with all deliverables to the [Montefiore submission system](https://submit.montefiore.ulg.ac.be/) by the **hard deadline** of  December 21, 2018 23:59.
 You are allowed to implement the project by yourself, or in groups with a maximum of *3* students.
-Please register your group on the platform, also if you are working alone.

 ## Implementation